Bell’s Palsy vs Stroke: What’s the Difference?

 How Are Bell’s Palsy and Strokes Diagnosed?

-Tests for Bell’s Palsy might include electromyography (EMG) or diagnostic imaging like magnetic resonance imaging (MRI) or computed tomography (CT) scans.
+Tests for Bell’s palsy might include electromyography (EMG) or diagnostic imaging like magnetic resonance imaging (MRI) or computed tomography (CT) scans.
 An EMG can help confirm if there is nerve damage present and determine the severity of the nerve involvement.
 Diagnostic imaging can rule out other causes of pressure on the facial nerve and can check other nerves.

 A stroke will be diagnosed based on your symptoms, medical history, physical exam, and test results.
 Your doctor will order tests to rule out other health issues with similar symptoms and will also order diagnostic imaging to get a look at the blood vessels in your brain.
-Diagnostic imaging will aid in determining the type of stroke you have and where it occurred.
-These tests will include computed tomography (CT) or magnetic resonance imaging (MRI).
-Your doctor may also order blood tests, an electrocardiogram (EKG), or a lumbar puncture.

 How Are Bell’s Palsy and Strokes Treated?

-Treatment of Bell’s Palsy may include medications such as steroids to help reduce inflammation and swelling, antiviral agents to help increase facial functionality recovery, and analgesics such as acetaminophen or ibuprofen to relieve pain.
+Treatment of Bell’s palsy may include medications such as steroids to help reduce inflammation and swelling, antiviral agents to help increase facial functionality recovery, and analgesics such as acetaminophen or ibuprofen to relieve pain.
 Bell’s palsy treatment can also include physical therapy, eye protection to keep your eyes moist, and surgery to correct damage on rare occasions.

 Strokes require emergency care that you may receive in a specialized unit of the hospital.
 Your treatment will depend on the type of stroke, how much time has passed since your symptoms started, and if you have any other medical conditions.
 An ischemic stroke treatment may include medications and medical procedures.
-Medications would include a tissue plasminogen activator (tPA) or a blood thinner if you cannot have a tPA.
-You may require a procedure to open the blocked arteries and restore brain blood flow.
-Hemorrhagic stroke treatment may require medication such as blood pressure medications or medical procedures.

 Why Is It so Important for a Doctor to Correctly Diagnose a Stroke?